 We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
 The virtual classroom will provide students with interactive audio, text chat and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
 We will provide students with a link (via email) that will enable students to join the virtual classroom.

 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.

-Students will submit documents by scanning and uploading them to their personal computer, then submitting those files of their work to the designated Schoology assignment folder.
+Students will submit documents by scanning and uploading them to their personal computer, then attaching those files as .pdfs to an email.
+They will submit their work to the Canvas assignment page (access granted after enrollment is secured).